sud0n1m/iamnotaprogrammer.com/_posts/2014-09-17-Verizon-And-Tmobile-iPhone-6.md

 In August, my fiancee and I drove from New York to Oregon, clear across the United States.

-In the car with us, I had 2 Verizon iPhone 5s, a T-mobile iPad Air and an AT&T Unite Mobile Hotspot.
+In the car with us, we had 2 Verizon iPhone 5s, a T-mobile iPad Air and an AT&T Unite Mobile Hotspot.
 We took turns driving while the other person worked on their laptop in the passenger seat.

 We also streamed music for a lot of the way on Pandora or Spotify using one of the iPhones.

 Now, this is totally anecdotal evidence, but my experience with each provider was as follows:

 * Verizon worked everywhere with the exception of little 5-10 minute blips throughout the country.
 The only place verizon didn't work for an extended period was between Montana and Idaho.
 * AT&T worked *almost* everywhere Verizon did.
-Mostly though Verizon's LTE signal was better than AT&T and the iPhone had decent data in more places than the AT&T Unite.
+Mostly though Verizon's LTE coverage was better than AT&T and the iPhone had faster data in more places than the AT&T Unite.
 * T-mobile worked well in big cities and sometimes worked while driving, but for the most part had poor coverage.

 The [2014 ratings from JD Power](http://ratings.jdpower.com/telecom/ratings/909201747/2014-Wireless+Network+Quality+Study+Vol.1/index.htm) seem to confirm our experience.